bxdoan/bxdoan/README.md

 <div align="center">

-> The best revenge is massive success.
+> When you lose sight of your path, listen for the destination in your heart.

-> — Frank Sinatra —
+> — Allen Walker —

 </div>